 While the days of free hippie parties on the beaches are kind of over now and partying in Goa gets more expensive every year there are still some more underground parties and all night beach raves mostly in the Vagator, Anjuna and Chapora area.

 Ask around and look out for the posters and flyers or join the Goa nightlife Facebook and Whatsapp groups on check Instgram@goa_rave_community to find out what underground parties and raves are happening.

 Old school Goa trance party.
 Photo Credit: Last fm

 More things you should know about nightlife in Goa

-Be aware that when elections are happening the Code of Conduct comes in (usually in February) meaning venues are not allowed to sell alcohol or party after 10 pm for 40 days before the election.
+Be aware that when elections are happening the Code of Conduct comes in to effect (usually in February).
+This means venues are not allowed to sell alcohol or party after 10 pm for 40 days before the election.
 There are a few totally dry days around election day.
 So the nightlife in Goa has to calm down a bit at these times.

 But don’t cancel your trip due to the code of conduct – there are still fun day parties where you can dance the day away on the beach but the party has to stop at 10pm.

 In this post I’m describing what’s on during season time (December – April.)
 As many of the big parties are outside many only happen in season time and alot of the party places are closed in monsoon.